ibm-cloud-docs/vmwaresolutions/shared/shared_deletinginstance.md

 You can delete a virtual data center when it's in the **Ready To Use** state.

 Before you delete your virtual data center, ensure that any items that you created within the are removed.
-Items might include the following artifacts:
+Items might include the following artifacts.

 * vApps, vApp templates, and virtual machines (VMs).
 You must remove these items even if they are stopped.
 * Organization networks that are removed or unshared from the virtual data center